cleardream20/go-notes/README.md

 which is suitable for new goers, including some guide on go language environment configuration and so on

 ### go-cli
-An advanced go project to build a command-line interface(cli) with golang
+An advanced go project to build a command-line interface(cli) application with golang

 Apply the knowledge you have learned in practical situations!